guifarias31/msfs_tbm930_project/README.md

 - Still testing fuel consumption.
 If you enconter any problems, let me know.

+For any other suggestions or bug reports, feel free to contact me:

 My Discord: Guilherme Farias#9971

 My forum profile: [GuiFarias31](https://forums.flightsimulator.com/u/guifarias31/summary)